k2view-academy/K2View-Academy/academy/Training_Level_1/08_reference(commonDB)_tables/03_commonDB_exercises.md

 In this exercise you will create a Reference Table and add it to the Customer LU Schema.

-The purpose of this exercise is to provide a reference table for new cases of Corona and updates numbers
+The purpose of this exercise is to provide a reference table for new cases of Corona and updates numbers and use Fabric to support the international crisis at play.

 For this purpose, you will find a CSV file in the repository published by the health authorities and that provide the following information: States, New cases, New cases per 100K etc ...